Overview

 For the full list of identity validation data sources and what each one represents, see Understanding identity validation data sources in CDD reports.

-For further information about the checks Entrust runs, read their electronic identity verification overview.
+For further information about the checks Entrust runs, read Entrust's document verification overview.

 Identity document verification: Entrust Identity Verification